-Training hours for employee
+Training hours for employees

-Year of training amount of training (hours) Average : Employees : Year 2017 21,617 25.17
+Year of training amount of training (hours) Average 2018 12,328 15.41

 Retention

 Employee is a starting point to drive business towards success.
 Therefore, the company adheres for human resource management by promoting employee potential throughout working in term of return and benefit to meet our employees' satisfaction.